open-wc/cem-plugin-template/README.md

 # cem-plugin-template

 This is a starter repository to easily get set up to write custom plugins for [@custom-elements-manifest/analyzer](https://github.com/open-wc/custom-elements-manifest).
+For more information on authoring custom plugins, see the [authoring plugins documentation](https://github.com/open-wc/custom-elements-manifest/blob/master/packages/analyzer/docs/plugins.md).

 ## Development